kenankd/GameStore/README.md

 # GameStore - A Game Store App

 GameStore is an Android app built using Kotlin in Android Studio that serves as a clone of an app store, specifically tailored for games.
 It allows users to search for games based on their title using the IGDB API.
-Additionally, users can save games, leave reviews, and view game details with the help of two web APIs: IGDB API for game information and another API for storing reviews.
+Additionally, users can save games, leave reviews, and view game details with the help of two web APIs: IGDB API for game information and another API for storing reviews and favorite games.
 The app ensures a smooth user experience by handling internet connectivity issues and supporting landscape orientation.

 ## Features

 - Game search based on title using the IGDB API.
+- Sorting games displayed with priority of favorite games
 - Game details display upon clicking on a game.
+- Sort list of games to prioritize favorites on top.
+- Search games by title within favorites only.
 - Ability to leave reviews for games, with reviews stored on a web API.
 - Review storage in the local database when there is no internet connection, with automatic synchronization upon reestablishing connection.
 - Landscape orientation support for improved user experience.